- Statutory city

 The economic sphere in particular experienced extensive changes.
 The important enterprises in the area are the Budějovický Budvar n.p. and Budějovický měšťanský pivovar a.s. breweries, Robert Bosch spol. s.r.o., Madeta Č.Budějovice a.s., Motor Jikov a.s., Koh - i – Noor Hardtmuth a.s.

-The South Bohemian University with its five faculties has been active since 1991 when it was opened in České Budějovice.
+The South Bohemian University with its eight faculties has been active since 1991 when it was opened in České Budějovice.

 The company Výstaviště Č.Budějovice a.s. (České Budějovice Exhibition Grounds) has one of the biggest exhibition grounds in the South Bohemian region.
 The most famous exhibitions are Země živitelka (Land The Provider), Hobby jaro a podzim (Spring and Autumn Hobbies).